johnpyp/edgedb/docs/cli/edgedb_migration/edgedb_migration_status.rst

 edgedb migration status
 =======================

-Show current migration state.
+Shows current migration state.

 .. cli:synopsis::

     edgedb migration status [<options>]

-The tool will show how the state of the schema in the EdgeDB instance compares to the migrations stored in the schema directory.
+The tool shows the state of the schema in the EdgeDB instance compared to the migrations stored in the schema directory.

 Options
 =======